-This option would work IF you are in possession of your parent’s smart phone because the Alexa Guard skill only sends notification to the phone that the skill is set up on.
+This option would work IF you are in possession of your parent’s smartphone because the Alexa Guard skill only sends notifications to the phone that the skill is set up on.

 Other Alexa type options that could be used by your elderly parent are…

 - Alert A Buddy skill – your mother or father would say “Alexa, ask my buddy to send help.” and this would alert up to 5 individuals that there is a problem.

 - Instantly add light with Alexa routines and a lamp – many seniors have problems with their vision and if they are awoken to the sound or vibration due to a fire alarm the easiest way to “turn on” the lights would be to use an Echo device that has already been set up to turn on the lights.
 A simple, “Alexa, turn on the light,” is all that’s needed.